abooij/kristina-auke/index.markdown

 Wecome!
 Our wedding website is still **under construction**.
 Our goal is to share imporant information about our wedding and hopefully answer questions that many of you might have so please come back in a few weeks.

 ### Venue
 Our whole wedding day will take place in the heart of Prague in [Villa Richter](https://www.villarichter.cz/en/).

 ### Accommodation
 There is unfortunately no accommodation at Villa Richter.
-We recommend looking for options either in the direct neighborhood or areas easaly reachable from the metro A stop Malostranská which is 250m from the venue.
+We recommend looking for options either in the direct neighborhood or areas easily reachable from metro stop Malostranská, which is on the A metro line (google maps know the Prague public transport well).

 ### Arrival
+Villa Richter is 250m from the public transport hub Malostranská (stop of metro A and many trams).
+We are currectly checking the parking options and will update you later.

+### Children at the event
+There will be a room for naps and breastfeeding in the villa.
+More details to follow.

+### Program
+The program will likely last from early afternoon until late in the evening.

+### Gifts, dresscode, food options
+Details to follow.

 <!---
-### Program
-tbd

 ### Arrival

 #### By public transport